hexbatch/apple-core/v1/docs/core/users.md

 Anyone added to the user group will be able to read the user's private data.
 An admin on the user's group will be able to also write all private and public data.

-The user logged in to create this user is automatically put into the new user's admin group.
+The core library has no concept of administrators or moderators, or root, but these users can be added by the layers when they log in as other users.

-If there is nobody logged in, then the creating user is the root user.
+When a user requests to be removed, then the layers write overwrite any identifying attributes to remove information; and if no tokens by the user is in circulation, will remove them.

-The library has one root user made by default.
+## Groups of base types of users

-The core library has no concept of administrators or moderators, but these users can be added by the layers to be an admin in the user's group
+The system will create a new token called the User Base token

-When a user requests to be removed, then someone in the user's admin group can write to the attributes to remove information
+The core allows another token to be used as a base token for a new user, but that token must be derived from the user base token